samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_I.md

 **Description**:

-> Warren consists of nearly 2.25 hours of aerobic Endurance riding spent between
+> Warren consists of about 2 hours 15 minutes of aerobic Endurance riding spent
-> 60-70% FTP.
->
-> Optional form drills include Form Sprints,
+> between 60-70% FTP and includes optional form drills like form sprints,
->
-> Endurance Spinning & Individual Leg Training (ILT).
+> endurance-spinning, and Individual Leg Training (ILT).

 ### Friday